sassoftware/viya4-monitoring-kubernetes/samples/tls/README.md

 # TLS-Enabled Monitoring and Logging

-This sample demonstrates how to deploy monitoring and logging with TLS enabled for both ingress (North/South) and in-cluster (East/West) traffic.
+This sample demonstrates how to deploy monitoring and logging with TLS enabled for both ingress (north-south) and in-cluster (east-west) traffic.

 ## Installation